 CURRENT FUNDING STATUS

-Currently, NYCHA's 2010 funding is insufficient to maintain full support for all 101, 895 recipients currently enrolled in the Program creating a shortfall of at least \$ 21 million.
-NYCHA is working with city, state and federal officials to close this shortfall.
+Currently, NYCHA's 2010 funding is insufficient to maintain full support for all recipients currently enrolled in the program.
+If things remain as they stand today NYCHA will run a \$45 million dollar deficit at the end of 2010.